 Here’s What to Do Instead:

-• Vet Your Affiliates: Check their audience, niche relevance, past campaign performance, and overall reputation.
-Ensure their values align with your brand.
-For example, if you sell travel bags and luggage, like BÉIS, you should prioritize a partnership with travel influencers like Kate Newman.
+Vet your affiliates.
+Check their audience, niche relevance, past campaign performance, and overall reputation.
+Make sure their values align with your brand.
+If you sell travel bags and luggage, for example, prioritise partnerships with travel influencers rather than casting a wide net across other platforms.

-• Send Tailored Outreach: Skip the spammy DMs.
-A personalized pitch to the right affiliate builds trust and gets better results.
-It sets the tone for the relationship and becomes the foundation of a long-lasting, profitable affiliate partnership.
+Send tailored outreach.
+Skip the generic DMs.
+Writing compelling copy in a personalised pitch to the right affiliate builds trust, sets the tone for the relationship, and becomes the foundation of a long-lasting, profitable partnership.
+This is just the first step in building real value, but it matters enormously.

 Don’t fall for vanity metrics.
 Every affiliate you work with should connect with your ideal audience.